Tits Alternative for groups acting properly on $2$-dimensional recurrent complexes (with an appendix written jointly

 Ballmann and Brin proved that if $X$ is any $2$-dimensional $\mathrm{CAT}(0)$ complex, and $G$ acts on $X$ properly and cocompactly, then $G$ itself is virtually cyclic, or virtually $\mathbb{Z}^2$, or contains a nonabelian free group \cite{BallBrin1995}.
 However, it was only very recently that we were able to perform with Norin a first step to understand the subgroups of $G$, by proving that each of them is finite or contains $\Z$ \cite{NOP}.

-Note that in Theorem~\ref{main:cat0}, as in many other applications of the Main Theorem, we will be able to remove the assumption that the group is finitely generated.
-However, we cannot remove simultaneously the assumption on the bound on the order of finite subgroups, as the following example from \cite[II.7.11]{BriHaf1999} shows.
-For a finite nonabelian group $H$, the infinitely generated torsion group $\bigoplus_{\mathbb{N}}H$ acts properly on a simplicial tree, and at the same time it neither contains a nonabelian free group nor is virtually abelian.
+Note that in Theorem~\ref{main:cat0}, as in many other applications of the Main Theorem, we will be able to remove the assumption that the group is finitely generated; {\kol see Section~\ref{sec:last}}.
+However, we cannot remove the assumption on the uniform bound on the order of {\kol cell stabilisers, as the following example that we learned from Pierre-Emmanuel Caprace shows.
+Namely, the wreath product $G= A_5 \wr \mathbb{Z}$, where $A_5$ denotes the alternating group on $5$ elements, acts on a $\mathrm{CAT}(0)$ square complex with finite cell stabilisers \cite[Prop~9.33]{Gen}.
+However, $G$ neither contains a nonabelian free subgroup, nor is virtually solvable. }

 Other classes of recurrent complexes arise from complexes with various combinatorial nonpositive-curvature-like features.
 This includes Cayley complexes for the standard presentations of Artin groups of extra-large type (see Subsection~\ref{s:Ar} for the definition).